OGGM/oggm/docs/mass-redistribution.rst

 Mass redistribution curve model
 ===============================

-Since v1.5.3, OGGM ships with a parameterized version of the standard ice dynamics model.
+Since v1.5.3, OGGM comes with a parameterized version of the standard ice dynamics model.
 Instead of solving for the shallow-ice approximation along the flowline, the :py:class:`core.flowline.MassRedistributionCurveModel` uses empirically derived mass-redistribution curves as described in